chiaolun/science_notes/logseq/version-files/base/pages/Delightful Phenomena.md

 	- **Isochrone Problem** – identifying curves on which the oscillation period is constant regardless of amplitude
 	- **Antigravity yoyos** - a yoyo weighs less while it's spinning
 		- ((67b4195b-a6a1-4def-9c18-dfe0c1ebee9d))
-		- How do you weigh a
+		- How do you weigh a bouncing object
 	- **Precession & Gyroscopic Precession** – the slow "wobble" of a rotating body's axis
 	- **Tennis Racket Theorem (Intermediate Axis Theorem)** – explaining why rotation about an intermediate axis is unstable
 	- **Dzhanibekov Effect** – the sudden flip observed in the rotation of a rigid body around its intermediate axis